Victoria Falls Bridge: History

 The bridge was the brainchild of Cecil Rhodes, part of his grand and unfulfilled Cape to Cairo railway scheme, even though he never visited the falls and died before construction of the bridge began.
 Rhodes is recorded as instructing the engineers to "build the bridge across the Zambezi where the trains, as they pass, will catch the spray of the Falls".
 It was designed by George Andrew Hobson of consultants Sir Douglas Fox and Partners, assisted by the stress calculations of Ralph Freeman, who was later the principal designer of the Sydney Harbour Bridge.
 The main central arch is a parabolic curve.

-The bridge was prefabricated in England by the Cleveland Bridge & Engineering Company, before being shipped to the port city of Beira in Portuguese-ruled Mozambique, and then transported on the newly constructed railway to the Victoria Falls.
+The bridge was prefabricated in Darlington, England by the Cleveland Bridge & Engineering Company, before being shipped to the port city of Beira in Portuguese-ruled Mozambique, and then transported on the newly constructed railway to the Victoria Falls.
 It took just 14 months to construct and was completed in 1905.

 The bridge was officially opened by Professor Sir George Darwin, son of Charles Darwin and President of the British Association (now the British Science Association), on 12 September 1905.
 The American Society of Civil Engineers has designated the bridge as an International Historic Civil Engineering Landmark.

 Constructed from steel, the bridge is 198 m long, with a main arch spanning 156.50 m, at a height of 128 m above the lower water mark of the river in the gorge below.
 It carries a road, railway and footway.
 The bridge is the only rail link between Zambia and Zimbabwe and one of only three road links between the two countries.

 The Victoria Falls Bridge did not bring the first train or the first railway to Northern Rhodesia (called Zambia since 1964).
 To push on with construction of the railway north as fast as possible, Cecil Rhodes insisted that the Livingstone to Kalomo line be laid before the bridge was finished.
 Then a locomotive was conveyed in pieces across the gorge by the temporary electric cableway used for the transportation of the bridge materials and nicknamed the 'Blondin' by the construction engineers.
 The locomotive was re-assembled and entered service months before the bridge was complete.

 For more than 50 years, the bridge was crossed regularly by passenger trains as part of the principal route between the then Northern Rhodesia, southern Africa and Europe.
 Freight trains carried mainly copper ore (later, copper ingots) and timber out of Northern Rhodesia, and coal into the country.

 The age of the bridge and maintenance problems have led to traffic restrictions at times.
 Trains cross at less than walking pace and trucks were limited to 30 t, necessitating heavier trucks making a long diversion via the Kazungula Ferry or Chirundu Bridge.
 The limit was raised after repairs in 2006, but proposals for more fundamental rehabilitation or construction of a new bridge have been aired.